evaherbst/Blender_remeshing_guide/README.md

 While Blender enables you to fix these, if you want to view them first, the only way I've found is through the 3D print add-on (see above).
 Faces with 0 area and edges with 0 length are usually referred to as "degenerate".
 You can check for them with the 3D print add-on under check > degenerate (and put 0 for the threshold).
 The add-on will tell you the number of problematic faces and edges - click on that to select them.
 To clean them, go to Mesh > Clean up > Degenerate Dissolve.
 You can also use the add-on to check for really small faces that you might want to remove - to do this, adjust the threshold to the desired amount.

 ___
+### Intersecting faces
+Use the 3D print add-on to identify intersecting faces, then fix manually.
+___
 ### T-junctions
 If you triangulate your faces, this should correct any T-junctions.